zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 ###### How to amend an existing ramp deal, created before 2023-03-01

-To amend a ramp deal created before 2023-03-01, tag @Sales-Support in chatter on the opportunity.
+To amend a ramp deal created before 2023-03-01, request support from DD on the Account or Opportunity level.
 Deal Desk will create the quotes and Order Form. **Provide the following information for each ramp period:**

 - Start date and term length
 - Product, quantity, discount